Alexfaust1/Big-Data-For-Finance/README.md

 # Deep PDE Solvers — 2D Black-Scholes Exchange Option

+DISCLAIMER: Parts of my additions to the code base were written with help from claude code

 Pricing the 2-dimensional Black-Scholes exchange option (Margrabe) by solving the associated PDE with deep BSDE methods, and comparing against the analytical Margrabe benchmark.